SoMuchForSubtlety/f1viewer/README.md

 ## FAQ
 #### why is there a login, what credentials should I use
-You need an F1TV account to play VODs.
+You need an F1TV account created with an IP in a country that has F1TV pro.
 Use your F1TV account email and password to log in.
 You can use the tab key to navigate the login form.
 #### when I try to play something I get a 4xx error
-You need an F1TV Access or Pro account to watch replays and live streams respectively.
+You need to be logged in and in a country that has F1TV pro.
 If you get the error but think your account should be able to play the selected content please open an issue.
 #### f1viewer is not showing a live session / loading very slowly
 This can happen if the F1TV servers are overloaded.
 There is nothing I can do to fix this.
 Start your stream as soon as possible at the start of the session and you can usually avoid this.
-#### MPV is opening but I'm not getting audio
+#### MPV/VLC starts but then has some issue / error
-Please make sure you are using the latest version of MPV.
-If you use Windows please download it from [here](https://sourceforge.net/projects/mpv-player-windows/files/).
+Please make sure you are using the latest version of MPV/VLC.
+If you use Windows please download MPV from [here](https://sourceforge.net/projects/mpv-player-windows/files/).
+Generally once an external program is started f1viewer is done and you should consult the external program's documentation for troubleshooting.
+#### MPV/VLC are not detected
+MPV and VLC need to be in your PATH environment variable to be detected by f1viewer.

 ## Config
 When you first start f1viewer a boilerplate config is automatically generated.
 On Widows systems it's located in `%AppData%\Roaming\f1viewer`, on macOS in `$HOME/Library/Application Support/f1viewer` and on Linux in `$XDG_CONFIG_HOME/f1viewer` or `$HOME/.config/f1viewer`.